Rahat0764/ESP32AirMouseGloves/README.md

 ### Desktop / PC
 1. Turn on the glove using the main switch.
-2. Open Bluetooth settings on your PC and pair with **"Cyber Glove"**.
+2. Open Bluetooth settings on your PC and pair with **"ESP32 Air Mouse"**.
 3. Hold your hand steady and press the **Calibration Button for 3 seconds**.
 The cursor will snap to the center of your screen.
 4. Move your hand to move the cursor.
 Use the buttons to click.

 ### Mobile Gaming (e.g., PUBG on Android)
 To use this glove for FPS games on your phone, you need a Keymapper app to map the mouse clicks to on-screen buttons.
-1. Connect "Cyber Glove" via Bluetooth.
+1. Connect "ESP32 Air Mouse" via Bluetooth.
 2. Install a Keymapper app that supports Mice (e.g., **Mantis Mouse Pro** or **Panda Mouse Pro**). *Note: Mantis Gamepad Pro will not work as it only detects gamepads.*
 3. Open the Keymapper app and launch your game.
 4. Map the **Left Click** to your Fire button, and **Right Click** to your Reload (or Scope) button.